-The Institute for Public Health harnesses the strengths of Washington University in St. Louis to address the complex health issues facing the St. Louis region and the world.
+The Institute for Public Health harnesses the strengths of Washington University in St. Louis to address the complex health issues and health disparities facing the St. Louis region and the world.

 We improve, amplify and support public health efforts across campus, within the local community and around the world.

 We bring faculty, researchers, practitioners, staff and students from diverse disciplines together to share ideas, form partnerships and turn ideas into action.

 We inspire innovative solutions to today’s most pressing public health challenges through targeted forums, ventures and opportunities to stimulate new approaches aimed at improving public health.

 The vision for public health at Washington University is to improve community and global health through the creation of new knowledge, the application and translation of science, and the training of advanced academic and practice leaders in public health.